jeffreykegler/old_kollos/design/sequence.md

 introduced to function
 as left hand sides for intermediate rules.

-Where punctuation
-(separation or termination)
-is relevant,
-it is shown as the `% punct`, where it is understood that the relevant separation or termination is to be used.
-It is understood that,
-in cases where there is no punctuation, the punctuation specifier is to be omitted.

-These rewrite may call for rules with a mortar
+This rewrite may call for rules with a mortar
 LHS and the same
 RHS and punctuation to be added multiple times.